mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. Transnational travel is easier , since the cost of money is no longer the cost and the effort .
 5. Idea of european countries is missing.
 Second part is wrong because of compound word "rahavahetuse" ("changing money").

+4.1.
+Transnational travel is easier because there is no money for money exchange and trouble .
+5.1.
+"Exchange" emerged (because of splitting "raha_vahetuse")

+Improvements related to our changes.
+No new mistakes.
+BLEU increased.

 ### 25